Tunisia

 •[ normal ]

 Reissued after periodic review without changes.
-Exercise normal precautions in Estonia.
-Read the country information page for additional information on travel to Estonia.
-If you decide to travel to Estonia: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Exercise normal precautions in Aruba.
+Read the country information page for additional information on travel to Aruba.
+If you decide to travel to Aruba: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Estonia.
-Visit the CDC page for the latest Travel Health Information related to your travel.
+Review the Country Security Report for the Dutch Caribbean.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel.

 |